KeplerGO/kadenza/README.md

-# kadenza: Kepler/K2 Cadence Data Reader
+# Kadenza: Kepler/K2 Cadence Data Reader
-***Converts raw cadence target data from the Kepler space telescope into astronomer-friendly FITS files.***
+***Converts raw cadence data from the Kepler spacecraft into astronomer-friendly FITS files.***

 [![MIT license](http://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/barentsen/k2flix/blob/master/LICENSE) [![astropy](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org/)

-Kadenza allows the raw cadence pixel data from the Kepler spacecraft tobe inspected as soon as it arrives on Earth;
+Kadenza allows the raw cadence pixel data from the Kepler space telescope to be inspected as soon as it arrives on Earth;
-bypassing the (time-consuming) standard pipeline to enable time-critical data analyses.
-The primary motivation for creating this tool is to enable the K2 Campaign 9 microlensing science team to use the raw data to identify microlensing events as quickly as possible.
+bypassing the (somewhat time-consuming) standard pipeline processing to enable time-critical data analyses to be carried out.

+The primary motivation for creating this tool is to enable the K2 Campaign 9 microlensing science team to use the raw spacecraft data to identify microlensing events as quickly as possible.

 Kadenza can be used both as a command-line tool or using its Python API.